UMM-CSci-Systems/Echo-client-server/README.md

 You have functional tests for this part of the lab, using the [`bats` testing framework](https://github.com/sstephenson/bats).
 In order for this to work
-with Java, your project needs the specfic directory structure provided in the starter repo.
+with Java, your project needs the specific directory structure provided in the starter repo.
 The code has three folders:

-* `src`, which holds the `.java` files where your code resides, and where the `.class` files will live when the tests run your code.
+- `src`, which holds the `.java` files where your code resides, and where the `.class` files will live when the tests run your code.
-* `test`, which has three `bats` test scripts, along with two other things: an `etc` folder which has several sample files you could use to test your code manually (see below), and a `sampleBin` folder that has working class file versions of the Echo Server and Echo Client, so you can test whether only one side has a problem.
+- `test`, which has three `bats` test scripts, along with two other things: an `etc` folder which has several sample files you could use to test your code manually (see below), and a `sampleBin` folder that has working class file versions of the Echo Server and Echo Client, so you can test the two components independently.

 The three test scripts are:

-* `Echo_client.bats`, which tests your _client_ but uses the server code in `sampleBin`.
+- `Echo_client.bats`, which tests your _client_ but uses our server implementation in `sampleBin`.
 You can use this to test your client without having implemented your server yet, or use it to help isolate whether a problem is in your client or your server.
-* `Echo_server.bats`, which tests your _server_ but uses the client code in `sampleBin`.
+- `Echo_server.bats`, which tests your _server_ but uses the client implementation in `sampleBin`.
 You can use this to test your server without having implemented your client yet, or use it to help isolate problems again.
-* `Echo_servers_and_clients.bats`, which runs tests using both your client and server (so without using any of the code in `sampleBin`).
+- `Echo_servers_and_clients.bats`, which runs tests using both your client and server (so without using any of the class files in `sampleBin`).
 Ultimately this is what you want to be able to run and have pass.

 ## Manual testing